runtimeverification/evm-semantics/data.md

     syntax KResult ::= Int
 ```

-Some important numbers for rounding to:
+Some important numbers that are referred to often during execution:

 ```{.k .uiuck .rvk}
     syntax Int ::= "pow256" [function]